StelTheo73/thesis-docs/chapter-3/3-GBL.md

 # Game-Based Learning

 As we discussed in the previous chapter, we want to create an educational puzzle game, so we need to consider Game-Based Learning (GBL) techniques to integrate the educational process into the game mechanics.
-Continuing our literature survey, we will present the benefits of GBL and some of the elements that characterize a GBL process.
+Continuing our literature review, we will present the benefits of GBL and some of the elements that characterize a GBL process.

 ## What is Game-Based Learning